Self Portrait mirror and glass from the Fort Worth Ballet production of "Les Fleurs du Monde".

 After ballet and a life changing illness I found more time to explore my love

-for antiques, cutting glass and drawing.
+in South Austin, in the early 1990's.
 My backyard studio was first equipped for antiques

 Gradually the dedicated work space for stained glass production outgrew the antiques